History and Background

 The camp is open to children between the ages of six and fourteen, of all races and religious affiliations, and is completely free to all campers.

 Sister Pat's takes place at The Mid-Hudson Valley Camp in Esopus, New York.
 It is located 90 miles north of New York City and is ideally situated on the west bank of the Hudson River.
-The camp has full access to the 200 acres of land and many facilities of the Marist Brothers Retreat Center.
+The camp has full access to the 200 acres of land and many facilities of the Marist Brothers Retreat Center at Esopus.

-Sister Pat's Kids Camp, as part of The Mid-Hudson Valley Camps, is fully certified by the American Camping Association.
+Sister Pat's Kids Camp, as part of The Mid-Hudson Valley Camps, is an Associate Member of the American Camping Association.